 PURCHASE PRICE.
 Unless and until the Plan Administrator determines otherwise, the purchase price per share for an Offering Period will be eighty-eight percent (88%) of the fair market value of the Common Stock on the last day of the Offering Period.
-In no event shall the purchase price be less than the lesser of (i) eighty-five percent (85%) of the fair market value of the Common Stock on the date the Offering Period commences or (ii) eighty-five percent (85%) of the fair market value of the Common Stock on the date the Offering Period commences or (ii) eighty-five percent (85%) of the fair market value of the Common Stock on the last day of the Offering Period common Stock on any relevant date shall be the closing price of the Common Stock on the New York Stock Exchange on the date in question (or if there shall be no trading on such date, then on the first previous date on which there is trading).
+In no event shall the purchase price be less than the lesser of (i) eighty-five percent (85%) of the fair market value of the Common Stock on the date the Offering Period commences or (ii) eighty-five percent (85%) of the fair market value of the Common Stock on the last day of the Offering Period.
+The fair market value of a share of Common Stock on any relevant date shall be the closing price of the Common Stock on the New York Stock Exchange on the date in question (or if there shall be no trading on such date, then on the first previous date on which there is trading).